-Package Insert: Information for the Patient
+Package Leaflet: Information for the Patient

-Read this package insert carefully before starting to take this medication, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-This medicine is indicated for the treatment of fever, the treatment of mild to moderate pain including migraine, the treatment of arthritis (inflammation of the joints, including those of the hands and feet, leading to swelling and pain), juvenile rheumatoid arthritis, osteoarthritis (a chronic disorder that causes cartilage damage), ankylosing spondylitis (inflammation affecting the joints of the spine), non-rheumatic inflammation, and primary dysmenorrhea (painful menstruation).
+This medication is indicated for the treatment of fever, treatment of mild or moderate pain, including migraine, treatment of arthritis (inflammation of the joints, including hands and feet, leading to swelling and pain), juvenile rheumatoid arthritis, osteoarthritis (a chronic disorder that causes cartilage damage), ankylosing spondylitis (inflammation that affects the joints of the spine), non-rheumatic inflammation, and primary dysmenorrhea (painful menstruation).

-Do not take Ibuprofeno (arginina) Codramol:
+Do not take Ibuprofeno (Arginine) Codramol:

-Warnings and precautions
+Warnings and Precautions

 Cardiovascular Precautions

-Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen may be associated with a small increase in the risk of heart attack or stroke, especially when used in high doses.
+Anti-inflammatory/analgesic medications like ibuprofen may be associated with a small increased risk of suffering a heart attack or stroke, especially when used in high doses.
 Do not exceed the recommended dose or treatment duration.

-Additionally, this type of medication may cause fluid retention, especially in patients with heart failure and/or high blood pressure.
+Similarly, this type of medication may cause fluid retention, especially in patients with heart failure and/or high blood pressure (hypertension).

 Skin Reactions

-Severe skin reactions associated with treatment with Ibuprofeno (arginina) Codramol have been reported.
-Stop taking Ibuprofeno (arginina) Codramol and seek medical attention immediately if you present any skin rash, mucous membrane lesions, blisters, or other signs of allergy, as these may be the first signs of a very severe skin reaction.
+Severe skin reactions have been reported in association with Ibuprofen (Arginine) Codramol treatment.
+Stop taking Ibuprofen (Arginine) Codramol and see a doctor immediately if you present any skin rash, lesions on the mucous membranes, blisters, or other signs of allergy, as these may be the first signs of a severe skin reaction.
 See section 4.

-Interference with diagnostic tests
+Interference with Laboratory Tests

-If you are to undergo any diagnostic test (including blood, urine, skin tests using allergens, etc...), inform your doctor that you are taking this medication, as it may alter the results.
+If you are going to undergo any diagnostic test (including blood tests, urine tests, skin tests using allergens, etc.), inform your doctor that you are taking this medication, as it may alter the results.

-Use of ibuprofen with other medications
+Use of Ibuprofen with Other Medications

-Inform your doctor or pharmacist if you are using, or have recently used, any other medication, including those purchased without a prescription.
+Inform your doctor or pharmacist if you are using or have recently used any other medication, including those purchased without a prescription.

-Ibuprofeno (arginina) Codramol may affect or be affected by other medications.
+Ibuprofen (Arginine) Codramol may affect or be affected by other medications.
 For example:

-Children and adolescents
+Children and Adolescents

-Do not administer to children under 14 years
+Do not administer to children under 14 years of age.

-Pregnancy, breastfeeding and fertility
+Pregnancy, Breastfeeding, and Fertility

-If you are pregnant or breastfeeding, or think you may be pregnant, or plan to become pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medication.

 Breastfeeding

-Although only small amounts of the medication pass into breast milk, it is recommended not to take ibuprofen for prolonged periods during breastfeeding
+Although only small amounts of the medication pass into breast milk, it is recommended not to take ibuprofen for prolonged periods during breastfeeding.

 Therefore, if you become pregnant or are breastfeeding, consult your doctor or pharmacist before using any medication.

-Driving and operating machinery
+Driving and Using Machines

 Although this effect is rare, this medication should be used with caution in patients whose activity requires attention and who have observed drowsiness, dizziness, or depression during treatment.

-This medication may be harmful to people with phenylketonuria because it contains aspartame, which is a source of phenylalanine
+This medication may be harmful to people with phenylketonuria because it contains aspartame, which is a source of phenylalanine.

-This medication contains saccharose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with him before taking this medication.
+This medication contains sucrose.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-It is essential to use the smallest dose that relieves or controls pain and should not take this medication for longer than necessary to control your symptoms.
+It is important that you use the smallest dose that relieves/controls the pain and do not take this medication for longer than necessary to control your symptoms.

 This medication is administered orally.